horacioibrahim/iugu-python/README.md

 Iugu python API
 ============================================

-This package is an idiomatic python lib to work with Iugu service.
+This package is the more idiomatic python lib to work with Iugu service.
 The lib is compatible with Iugu API v1

 Overview
 --------

 This iugu-python lib is the more pythonic way to work with the webservices of payments iugu.com.
 This provides python objects to each entity of the service as Subscriptions, Plans, Customers, Invoices, etc. http://iugu.com/referencias/api - API Reference

 Prerequisites
 -------------